garylirocks/quickrefs/http.markdown

   - Different algorithms are used for encryption and signing, and generally you should use a separate pair of keys for each;
 - In step 3, client verifies the server's certificate against its pre-loaded Root CA certs;
   - If the server's certificate claims it's from CA Foo, the client can verify the certificate with CA Foo's public key, which is in Foo's certificate;
+  - If the server's certificate is issued by an intermediate CA, the intermediate CA's cert should come with the server's certificate, and the client verifies them all the way up to a root CA;
 - Start from step 6, client and server only use the symmetric key for encryption;

 ## CORS